 - Hidden Valley Scout Reservation (Loysville)

-While Camp Tuckahoe and Hidden Valley serve as the council’s summer camps, all four camps are available year-round with a variety of camping opportunities and facilities available.
+While Camp Tuckahoe and Hidden Valley serve as the council’s summer camps, all three camps are available year-round with a variety of camping opportunities and facilities available.
 Scouts BSA Summer Camp programs are available at both Camp Tuckahoe and Hidden Valley, while all Cub Scout Summer Camp programs are offered exclusively at Camp Tuckahoe.